By Dr. Perry, PhD

 Certain scents evoke pleasant feelings while others might repulse us.
 What smell makes you think of home or of love?
 Use your nose to set the mood.
 Light a scented candle that reminds you of a pleasant time or surround yourself with vases of freshly cut flowers.

 When possible, use your sense of taste.
 If there is somewhere you wish to visit, include visualizing and tasting the food.
 While in Paris I had the pleasure of eating a freshly baked lemon tart.
 Even now, I can close my eyes and imagine myself biting into it.
 My mouth will respond by salivating as if I am tasting the sourness of the lemon.
 Yum!

 This post is dedicated to Albert Einstein.
 He was a man who dared to daydream his way to a Nobel prize in Physics.
 Harness the power of your thoughts and join me in visualizing a happier, healthier and more successful life.
-If you found this post to be helpful or insightful please remember to like, comment and share.

 “We specialize in a solution-focused approach to psychotherapy, specifically treating depression, anxiety, relationship issues and narcissistic abuse.”

 Verified by Psychology Today